Counterblast: Reception

 The Monthly Film Bulletin wrote: "The story, which is not only topical but which also seems rather disturbingly plausible, offers plenty of scope to Mervyn Johns to display to the full his dramatic ability, and as Bruckner he makes the most of his opportunities. ...
 Robert Beatty renders strong Sipport as Rankin and Nova Pilbeam is well cast as Tracy."

 Kine Weekly wrote: "Espionage romantic melodrama, built on solid rather than imaginative stage lines. ...
 A trifle far-fetched and over-long, it nevertheless holds the interest and sees that poetic justice spectacularly overtakes the villain in the end.
 The stars and supporting players are more than equal to their task and the staging has polish."

-Picture Show wrote: "Can you believe in a German scientist escaping from a P.O.W. camp in England, murdering an English scientist, just arrived, from a ten-year stay in Australla, and taking his identity, to hold a responsible job at a scientific research station while he secretly continues his studies in bacterial warfare in preparation for the next Nazi war?
+Picture Show wrote: "Can you believe in a German scientist escaping from a P.O.W. camp in England, murdering an English scientist, just arrived, from a ten-year stay in Australia, and taking his identity, to hold a responsible job at a scientific research station while he secretly continues his studies in bacterial warfare in preparation for the next Nazi war?
 If you can, you will probably enjoy this melodrama, for it is efficiently acted and convincingly set."

 Reviewing the film during its US release in 1953 Variety called it "a heavy-handed British meller that is so filled with homicide it is a wonder the censors did not do much heavier pruning.
 Despite the pic’s many flaws, Paul L. Stein’s smooth direction manages to maintain siderable suspense."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Holes in plot spoil nicely constructed idea."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Among the first films to consider Nazi experiments into germ warfare, this brisk British thriller boasts the interesting premise of turning a wanted war criminal into an accidental hero. ...
 This was an ambitious picture for its time."